Learn how to strengthen your

 Click here to listen now.
 Listen and subscribe on your favorite app (Apple, Spotify, Amazon Music, and more).

 Download the MP3 file of this episode.
-View all the Upon This Rock episodes. #uponthisrockpodcast
+Listen to all the Upon This Rock episodes. #uponthisrockpodcast

 Welcome to the Farnan Spirituality Center (FSC) website!
 “Welcome” means to come and be made well.
 It is my hope that you will be made well—or that your life is enhanced—by a closer walk with the Good Lord.
 Spiritual encounters, from group retreats or discussions to one-on-one counsel or direction, are good ways to strengthen our relationship with God and, subsequently, with others.